peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.Builder.md

  is null.

 <a id="Void_ctor_System_String"></a>
-### DispositionBuilder Constructor
+### Builder Constructor

-    public DispositionBuilder(
+    public Builder(
         string type);

-Initializes a new instance of the [PeterO.Mail.DispositionBuilder](PeterO.Mail.DispositionBuilder.md) class using the given disposition type.
+Initializes a new instance of the [PeterO.Mail.ContentDisposition.Builder](PeterO.Mail.ContentDisposition.Builder.md) class using the given disposition type.

 <b>Parameters:</b>